EliavShbt/Space_invaders/README.md

 'Python' language project, it uses 'pygame' library and object oriented programming principles.
 The game is remake of the nostalgic space invaders.
 ## Setup
-To run this project, run 'main.py' file.
+To run this project simply run the 'main.py' file.
 ## Some Rules
 ```
-1. Each wave the number of total enemies is increasing by 5
+1. Each wave the number of total enemies is increasing by 5.
-2. If 5 enemies get past the screen area the game is over
+2. If 5 enemies get past the screen area the game is over.
-3. Main player has health bar and when the bar is turnning all red you lose and the game is over
+3. Main player has health bar and when the bar is turnning all red you lose and the game is over.
 4. The health bar is being reset every phase/level.
 ```
 ## Good Luck !